playcanvas/playcanvas-tween/README.md

 ## `begin()`

-This is fired whenever a tween begins.
-For repeating tweens, this is fired each time the tween repeats as well.
+This is fired whenever a non-looped tween begins.

 E.g.